List of recurring The Simpsons characters: Lurleen Lumpkin

-Lurleen Lumpkin (voiced by Beverly D'Angelo in "Colonel Homer", Doris Grau in "Marge vs. the Monorail") is an aspiring country singer who is initially managed by Homer in "Colonel Homer".
+Lurleen Lumpkin (voiced by Beverly D'Angelo in "Colonel Homer", "Papa Don't Leech" and "P.S.
+I Hate You", Doris Grau in "Marge vs. the Monorail") is an aspiring country singer who is initially managed by Homer in "Colonel Homer".
 Homer discovers her in a redneck bar in the middle of nowhere and is amazed by her voice.
 He decides to help her launch a singing career, much to the chagrin of Marge.
 Grateful for Homer's help, she becomes attracted to him and tries to lure him with an erotic song called "Bunk with Me Tonight".
 Homer, who had been ignorant of this, suddenly realizes that managing Lurleen could hurt his marriage, so he quits as her manager.
 A saddened Lurleen sings a song called "Stand By Your Manager".

 Lurleen next appears briefly in "Marge vs. the Monorail", sporting torn clothing and an unkempt hairstyle; the episode reveals that she has recently undergone treatment at the Betty Ford Clinic and "spent last night in a ditch".
 Her voice matches that of Lunchlady Doris, rather than her soft, Southern voice she had when she was first introduced.
 In "Krusty Gets Kancelled", she is again briefly seen in the center square of Springfield Squares.

 The nineteenth-season episode "Papa Don't Leech" follows up on her story with her moving into the Simpsons' home and taking a waitress job at Moe's to pay a $12 million tax bill, having lost most of her earnings over the course of several failed marriages to men who all heavily resembled Homer.
 In this episode she is again voiced by Beverly D'Angelo, who also wrote the songs.
 She has a father named Royce "Boss Hogg" Lumpkin, who was never supportive of her and was missing for years.
 Marge undertakes efforts to find him and reunite him with Lurleen.
 As soon as it happens, Lurleen writes a new, upbeat composition called "Daddy's Back", but Royce sells the song, taking the writing credits for himself (but altering some lyrics) to the Dixie Chicks.
 Lurleen confronts Royce and reveals the truth to the Dixie Chicks, who assault him with their musical instruments and invite Lurleen to join their tour.
 Lurleen once again ends up engaged to a man who looks very much like Homer and tours as an opening act for the Dixie Chicks.